aimfeld/CellMorphs/docs/index.md

 </table>
 _Meinhardt, H. (1995).
 The Algorithmic Beauty of Sea Shells.
 Springer Verlag. (p.
 179, 180)_

-The CA in CellMorphs have the following properties:
+The cellular automata in CellMorphs have the following properties:

 * 2-dimensional: The cellgrid is a rectangular field.
 * binary: Every cell in the cellgrid is either alive or dead, so that's just one variable with two states per cell.